 Clean your gutters

 Winter-proofing of course isn’t limited to keeping your house warm.
 It also entails protecting the outside from the harsh consequences of too much snow.
 As soon as autumn comes to an end, it’s time to clean those gutters.
 As the debris of fallen leaves etc piles up, it can block your pathways, which then prevents water from moving through your gutters.
-When that happens, the water runs down through the exterior of your walls instead, leading them to deteriorate.
+When that happens, it is probably time to call someone like the Gutter Cleaning Queens who can easily save you the chore (and valuable time) of climbing up ladders and facing the odious task of cleaning rotting debris from gutters (because who wants to be doing that in the winter?).
+Not acting quickly, can lead to water damage to your home, as the water will run down through the exterior of your walls instead of through the gutter, leading them to deteriorate.
 It can even infiltrate your cellar and settle under your porch, causing more damage than you started with!
 So don’t forget those gutters!

 Winter marks the end of the year and the start of a potential headache for home repairs, so save yourself the trouble and winter-proof your house before the season starts – you’ll thank yourself later for being so prepared, and you can start 2020 off on the right foot.